Yaroster/skoomaDen.me/src/content/posts/Contrasting_China_Brown_Economy.md

 Brown highlights that while Xi may speak the language of reform, his actual policies reflect a more conservative approach focused on reinforcing Party control rather than embracing substantial change.
 Xi’s emphasis on nationalism, loyalty, and Party ideology indicates that he is more concerned with continuity than true reform.

-In contrast, Ms. Economy argues that [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping)’s leadership represents a new kind of reform.
+In contrast, Dr. Economy argues that [Xi Jinping](https://en.wikipedia.org/wiki/Xi_Jinping)’s leadership represents a new kind of reform.
 She highlights how Xi’s policies are transforming China’s internal and external landscapes, breaking from [Deng Xiaoping's](https://en.wikipedia.org/wiki/Deng_Xiaoping) mantra of “keeping a low profile.”
 Xi’s “[Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)” involves reshaping China’s domestic governance while simultaneously redefining its global role.

 #### "Xi’s Third Revolution represents a significant break from the past...
 He seeks to create a more assertive and expansive China, one that is increasingly authoritarian at home but also more engaged in shaping the global order."
 (*[The Third Revolution](https://www.amazon.com/Third-Revolution-Jinping-Chinese-State/dp/0190866071)*, p.
 150).